-- 19.1 Meetings of the council and committees of the council are to conclude no later than 11.00pm. - 19.2 A short break of not less than 10 minutes is to be taken after the first two hours at each ordinary and extraordinary meeting of council and committees of the council. - 19.3 If the business of the meeting is unfinished at 11.00pm the council or the committee of council may, by resolution, extend the time of the meeting up to 30 mins. - 19.4 If the business of the meeting is unfinished at 11.30pm, the chairperson must adjourn the meeting to a time, date and place fixed by the chairperson. - 19.5 Clause 19.4 does not limit the ability of the council or a committee of the council to resolve to adjourn a meeting at any time.
-The resolution adjourning the meeting must fix the time, date and place that the meeting is to be adjourned to. - 19.6 Where a meeting is adjourned under clause 19.4 or 19.5, the general manager must: - (a) individually notify each councillor of the time, date and place at which the meeting will reconvene, and - (b) publish the time, date and place at which the meeting will reconvene: - (i) on the council's website, and - (ii) by using such other means that will bring notice of the time, date and place at which the meeting will reconvene to the attention of as many people as possible.
+- 19.1 A short break of not less than 10 minutes is to be taken within the first three hours at each ordinary and extraordinary meeting of council and committees of the council. - 19.2 Meetings of the council and committees of the council are to conclude no later than 11.00pm. - 19.3 If the business of the meeting is unfinished at 11.00pm the council or the committee of council may by resolution extend the time of the meeting in two 30 minute intervals to a maximum of midnight, for the purpose of concluding the matter under consideration or the remaining items on the agenda. - 19.4 If the business of the meeting is unfinished at 11.00pm and the council does not resolve to extend the meeting or at midnight at the latest the chairperson must either: - (a) defer consideration of the remaining items of business on the agenda to the next ordinary meeting of the council, or - (b) adjourn the meeting to a time, date and place fixed by the chairperson. - 19.5 Clause 19.4 does not limit the ability of the council or a committee of the council to resolve to adjourn a meeting at any time.
+The resolution adjourning the meeting must fix the time, date and place that the meeting is to be adjourned to. - 19.6 Where a meeting is adjourned under clause 19.4 or 19.5, the chief executive officer must: - (a) individually notify each councillor of the time, date and place at which the meeting will reconvene, and - (b) publish the time, date and place at which the meeting will reconvene on council's website and in such other manner that the chief executive officer is satisfied is likely to bring notice of the time, date and place of the reconvened meeting to the attention of as many people as possible.